-It doesn't appear that the higher releases from Fort Peck Dam in 2011 increased many of the native cyprinids populations that reside within Segment 1.
-However, we did see a dramatic increase in white suckers in 2012 when compared to 2011.
-With the spill that occurred over the Fort Peck Dam Spillway in 2011 a lot of predatory game fish such as walleye and northern pike were entrained into the Missouri River downstream of the Dam.
-This increase in predator abundance was observed in FWP's annual gill netting of the Missouri River Dredge Cuts.
-This increase in predators could be one reason why we did not observe higher numbers of native cyprinids, since predation was likely high.
+It doesn't appear that the higher releases from Fort Peck Dam in 2011 and 2012 increased many of the native cyprinids populations that reside within Segment 1.
+However, we did see a dramatic increase in longnose suckers in 2013 and white suckers in 2012 when compared to 2011.